H0rologium/NetLibram-Wild-Magic-Table-AutoRoller/README.md

 # NetLibram-Wild-Magic-Table-AutoRoller
 An autoroller for the NetLibram Wild Magic Table; suitable for D&amp;D or other tabletop RPGs needing 10-20,000 random effects.

-The program has an internal list of rolls that originate from the Net Libram of Random Magical effects, both versions 1 and two.
-There is an option to specify which table you would like to roll from.
+The program has an internal list of rolls that originate from the Net Libram of Random Magical effects.
+There is an option to specify if you would like to roll more than once, or to display roll history.

 **INSTALLATION INSTRUCTIONS:**